ergochat/ergo/docs/INFO.md

 permissions and all) over to native commands first and to use the NickServ/ChanServ as legacy interfaces to access these functions.
 However, it's gonna be a while before all of this is specified by someone like the IRCv3 WG.

+## Server-to-Server Linking (or Federation)

+Right now Oragono doesn't support linking multiple servers together.
+It's certainly planned, but it's a fair while away.

+When I do add S2S linking to Oragono, I want to use it as a testbed for a new sort of linking protocol.
+Mostly, I want a meshy protocol that minimises the effects of netsplits while still ensuring that messages get delivered, and preserves the AP nature of IRC reliability (in terms of the CAP theorem), which is something that traditional solutions based on the Raft protocol don't do.

+Basically, I'm going to continue working on my [DCMI](https://github.com/DanielOaks/dcmi) protocol, get that to a point where I'm happy with it and _then_ start looking at S2S linking properly.
+If anyone is interested in server protocols and wants to look at this with me, please feel free to reach out!

 ## Rejected Features